-If you’re looking for something to curl up with, here are six more city bookstores to browse.
+With World Book Day coming up on 23 April, now’s the time to hit up Melbourne’s iconic book stores.
+If you’re looking for something to curl up with, here are the city bookstores to browse.

 Despite its proximity to the State Library, you don’t need to be an academic to appreciate the quality of books devoted to the realms of science, history, design and philosophy.
-A curious mind and thirst for knowledge is all that’s required.
+A curious mind and thirst for knowledge is all that’s required at Embiggen Books.

 City Basement Books

-If you prefer books of the papery kind rather than the type that emit blue light, this cosy dungeon of secondhand books will take you from childhood classics, out-of-print rarities to popular fiction – all for a fraction of the original price.
+If you prefer books of the papery kind rather than the type that emit blue light, City Basement Books is for you.
+This cosy dungeon of secondhand books will take you from childhood classics, out-of-print rarities to popular fiction – all for a fraction of the original price.

-If you are looking for creative inspiration, Metropolis, housed up three flights of stairs within Art Deco building Curtin House, is well worth seeking out.
-Culture vultures will love this carefully curated array of specialist books on art, graphic design, music, film and architecture books.
+If you’re looking for creative inspiration, Metropolis Books, housed up three flights of stairs within Art Deco building Curtin House, is well worth seeking out.
+Culture vultures will love this carefully curated selection of specialist books on art, graphic design, music, film and architecture.

 Kay Craddock-Antiquarian Bookseller

-This one is an oldie but a goodie.
-Established in Essendon back in 1965, they carry a large and varied stock of antiquarian and second-hand books, dating from the 15th to 21st centuries.
+Established in Essendon back in 1965, Kay Craddock carry a large and varied stock of antiquarian and second-hand books, dating from the 15th to 21st centuries.
 Their city block has become the literary heart of Collins Street, offering something old, new and borrowed in books.

 It’s no mean feat to be the winner of the inaugural International Bookstore of the Year award by the London Book Fair.
-This independent bookstore has managed to survive and thrive in the digital age and also has a special store dedicated and designed for kids.
+But Readings Kids Carlton has managed to survive and thrive in the digital age.
 It’s a like a cerebral playground for little imaginations to run wild.

-The store for grown-ups, otherwise known as Readings Carlton has also just been renovated and reopened.
+The store for grown-ups, otherwise known as Readings Carlton, has also been recently renovated.
 Check out their swish new shelves on Lygon Street.